d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 ### 2.5 Material-dependent displacement: $g_{\text{material}}$

 In principle the per-source factor $g$ could depend on nuclear composition, proton-to-neutron ratios, packing geometry, and binding energy.
-Different materials have different nuclear structures and therefore potentially different displacement amplitudes per unit mass.
+Different materials have different nuclear structures and therefore potentially different displacement-sourcing amplitudes per unit mass.

 For the purposes of the present paper, however, that possibility is not pushed into a detailed phenomenology.
 The role of section 2 is narrower: to identify the common upstream structure carried by the gravitational packaging itself.
 Questions of composition dependence, null tests of equivalence, and material-specific departures are downstream matters that belong to the excitation and measurement side of the framework rather than to the constant audit developed here.